HishamAlkahtani/BullyTrackerWatchApp/README.md

 TODO:

 - [X] Connect alert button to backend
-- [ ] Figure out the setup process (Who configures the watch and assigns it to students?)
+- [ ] Setup process (tentative):
-    - [X] Possible setup process?: When the app opens, the app asks the backend to assign it an ID.
-This will have the benefit of the id's being shorter (as opposed to randomly generating IDs), since it can just be a counter that we increment.
-The ID assigned to the watch is then linked to the student by the school's administrator, but the watch app only knows the ID.
+    - [X] 1) The first time the app is run, it asks the backend server to assign it an id...
-    - [X] Store the watchId locally in the watch.
+    - [X] 2) Store the watchId locally in the watch.
 The watch should be assigned an ID one time only when the app is first installed.
+    - [ ] 3) After the watch is assigned an id, it is still not active, it must wait for the school admin to link it to the school and then to a student. until the watch app is activated, it keeps periodically asking the backend if it has been linked yet or not
+    - [ ] 4) Once setup is complete on the client side of the web-app, the backend should respond with the name of the school that is trying to use the watch.
+A prompt should be displayed on the watch with the name of the school, if YES is pressed, the watch is now activated.

 - [ ] Core Location:
     - [X] Implement core location